Best CBI Program for Bitcoiners by Budget: Under $150K, Mid-Tier, and Premium

 If you are working with a budget under $150,000 in total costs, you have two serious options: São Tomé and Príncipe (STP) and Vanuatu.

 STP comes in at a $90,000 government fee for a single applicant.
-Add 21 CBI's 5% advisory fee on the government fee ($4,500), plus legal and processing costs, and you are looking at roughly $100,000 all in.
-Processing takes approximately 6-8 weeks.
-You get 58 visa-free destinations and, critically, STP is Non-CRS.
-That means your banking information is not automatically shared with your home country's tax authority.
+Add 21 CBI’s 5% advisory fee on the government fee ($4,500), plus legal and processing costs, and you are looking at roughly $100,000 all in.
+Processing takes approximately 6 to 8 weeks.
+You get 58 visa-free destinations and, critically, STP is outside the Common Reporting Standard (CRS).
+That means your banking information is not automatically shared with your home country’s tax authority.
 For Bitcoiners who value privacy alongside sovereignty, that matters.

 Vanuatu is the other contender in this range.
 The government fee for a single applicant is $130,000, plus Birth Registration + National ID at $2,500 per person.
-With 21 CBI's 5% advisory fee ($6,500) and associated costs, you are looking at around $145,000 total.
+With 21 CBI’s 5% advisory fee ($6,500) and associated costs, you are looking at around $145,000 total.
 Processing is 30 to 60 days.
-You get 88 visa-free destinations, a zero-tax structure, and no visit to Vanuatu itself is required, but since June 30, 2025, every applicant must submit biometrics in person at an approved overseas office.
-Current enrollment sites include Dubai, Hong Kong, and New Caledonia.
+You get 87 visa-free destinations, a zero-tax structure, and no visit to Vanuatu itself is required, but since the 2025 biometric rollout every applicant must submit biometrics in person at an approved overseas office.
+Current enrollment sites include Vanuatu (Port Vila), Dubai, Hong Kong, and New Caledonia.
 Vanuatu has become the go-to for solo Bitcoiners who want speed, privacy, and a clean second citizenship without complications.

 The honest take: if you are a single applicant watching every sat, STP is the most affordable entry point.
 If you can stretch a bit further, Vanuatu gives you more visa-free access and faster processing.
 STP is Non-CRS.
 Vanuatu participates in CRS, meaning financial account information is automatically exchanged with your country of tax residence.
 The implications depend on your specific situation, and we walk you through them during your strategy call.
 Both are real.